-Aut Was Oas I Oas I oas I am I Sequence Activities 2 and 3 can be undertaken at any time during the test Activities 9, 13 can be undertaken in any order.
-Activities 9 - 13 can be undertaken in any order The test must be completed within a given time.
-The appointment The test must be completed within a given time.
+Sequence Activities 2 and 3 can be undertaken at any time during the test Activities 9 - 13 can be undertaken in any order The test must be completed within a given time.
 The specifications section gives further information Preparing for Check all lifting equipment for function and serviceability work 2.
-From two or more examples each of a web sling, chain sling and wire WOLK rope, identify the correct type of accessory and impound all unserviceable items 3.
+From two or more examples each of a web sling and chain sling and wire rope. identify the correct type of accessory and impound all unserviceable items 3.
 From at least two examples of lifting equipment certification, identify certification not meeting current legislation or regulations Setting up for 4.
 Establish the weight and features of each load prior to lifting work 5.
 Establish communication methods (visual and with radios) with the lifting equipment operator 6.
-Select the relevant lifting accessory for the load to be lifted 107 11 4 1 7.
+Select the relevant lifting accessory for the load to be lifted 7.
 Ensure and maintain an exclusion zone around the lifting operation Working tasks 8.
-Attach the selected lifting accessory and prepare each load for each lifting (refer to specifications) activity 9.
-Lift LOAD 2 from ground level, guide to maximum radius of the lifting -poomoutono) equipment, slew for at least 180 degrees and land at a designated place which is at mid-radius.
+Attach the selected lifting accessory and prepare each load for each lifting (refer to activity specifications) 9.
+Lift LOAD 2 from ground level, guide to maximum radius of the lifting equipment, slew for at least 180 degrees and land at a designated place which is at mid-radius.
 When landed, detach the accessory 10.
 Lift LOAD 2 from ground level.
 The load is to be landed on the vehicle bed.
 When landed, detach the accessory.
 11. Lift LOAD 3 from ground level, guide to minimum radius of the lifting equipment, slew for at least 360 degrees and land at a designated place which involves a change of radius.
 When landed, detach the accessory 12.
 Lift LOAD 4 from ground level to within several degrees of vertical on one of the ends.
-When vertical to the satisfaction of the Assessor, replace back to horizontal Out-of-sight lifts 13 Lift LOAD 1 from ground lovel, and land in a designated place out of sight 13.
-Lift LOAD 1 from ground level, and land in a designated place out of sight of the lifting equipment operator.
+When vertical to the satisfaction of the Assessor, replace back to horizontal Out-of-sight lifts 13 Lift LOAD 1 from ground level, and land in a designated place out of sight.
+13. Lift LOAD 1 from ground level, and land in a designated place out of sight of the lifting equipment operator.
 When landed, detach the load - the hook must be moved away from the area before reattaching the load 14.
-Attach LOAD 1 from the out of sight area and return the load to the original start point, land at a designated place and detach the accessory Completing 15.
+Attach LOAD 1 from the out of sight area and return the load to the 0 original start point, land at a designated place and detach the accessory Completing 15.
 All loads to be made safe following each activity work 16.
-Collect and store all lifting accessories Each load must be lifted using a different type of lifting accessory.
-Notes At least one lift shall be undertaken using radio communication and at least one lift using hand signals For the purposes of the test, all hand communication shall conform with BS 7121: Part 1 2000 For activity 11, the minimum radius need not be less than 4 metres The out-of-sight lift (activities 13 and 14) must be such that the lifting equipment operator is unable to see the top of the load or lower half of the accessories
+Collect and store all lifting accessories Notes Each load must be lifted using a different type of lifting accessory.
+At least one lift shall be undertaken using radio communication and at least one lift using hand signals For the purposes of the test, all hand communication shall conform with BS 7121: Part 1 2000 For activity 11, the minimum radius need not be less than 4 metres The second of The out-of-sight lift (activities 13 and 14) must be such that the lifting equipment operator is unable to see the top of the load or lower half of the accessories For activities 13 and 14, the lift shall be conducted using radios to place the load and hand signals to retrieve the load, or vice versa.

-For activities 13 and 14, the lift shall be conducted using radios to place the load and hand signals to retrieve the load, or vice versa.
 The assessor may during the test ask the apprentice to identify the type of type of lifting accessory being used The assessor cannot be involved in providing or relaying signals during the test except in emergency situations